ko06/tuvaEditor/README.md

   }
 ```

-above is added a customized string to original value.
+above example illustrated how to add a customized string to original value.